 While you can use any custom user database or identity management library for your users, we provide integration support for ASP.NET Identity.

 The standard mechanism to allow users to login is for the client application to use a web browser.
-This is obvious is the client is already a web application, but it’s also the recommended practice for native and mobile applications.
+This is obvious if the client application is a web application, but it’s also the recommended practice for native and mobile applications.

 When a user must login, the client application will redirect the user to the protocol endpoint called the authorization endpoint in your IdentityServer server to request authentication.
 As part of the authorize request, your IdentityServer will typically display a login page for the user to enter their credentials.
 Once the user has authenticated, your IdentityServer will redirect the user back to the application with the protocol response.

 Recall the diagram showing the relationship of your custom UI pages and the IdentityServer middleware in your IdentityServer host application:

 When your IdentityServer receives an authorize request, it will inspect it for a current authentication session for a user.
 This authentication session is based on ASP.NET Core’s authentication system and is ultimately determined by a cookie issued from your login page.

 If the user has never logged in there will be no cookie, and then the request to the authorize endpoint will result in a redirect to your login page.
 This is the entry point into your custom workflow that can take over to get the user logged in.

 Once the login page has finished logging in the user with the ASP.NET Core authentication system, it will redirect the user back to the authorize endpoint.
 This time the request to the authorize endpoint will have an authenticated session for the user, and it can then create the protocol response and redirect to the client application.

 In addition to the login page, there are other pages that Duende IdentityServer expects (e.g. logout, error, consent), and you could implement custom pages as well (e.g. register, forgot password, etc.).
 Details about building these pages, and coverage of additional topics are in the User Interaction section of this documentation.